 1.1.
-GUIDELINES
+Guidelines

 In November 2016, Australian transport and infrastructure ministers requested that the National Transport Commission (NTC) and Austroads develop national guidelines for trials of automated vehicles in Australia.
 The first version of the guidelines was released in 2017.
-This second version of the guidelines has been released following a review and public consultation undertaken by the NTC.
+This is the third version of the guidelines, with updates developed in close consultation with Commonwealth, state and territory governments.